 General

 A.1 The holder of this Comprehensive Permit is 1025 Mass Ave, LLC.
 The Property is defined as the property located at 1021 and 1025 Massachusetts Avenue, Arlington, Massachusetts, shown on a plan entitled “1021 and 1025 Massachusetts Avenue, Comprehensive Permit Plan Set, Located in Arlington, MA” dated September 19, 2022, with revisions through February 22, 2023, prepared by Patriot Engineering.
 The Project is defined as all features shown on the plans listed below in Condition A.2 or as otherwise required by this Comprehensive Permit.
+The Project is intended to be a condominium development.
+The use of the term Applicant shall also include the successor Condominium Association once the Project is constructed and the condominium created.

 A.2 Except as may be provided for in the following Conditions or in the Final Plans referenced below, the Project shall be constructed substantially in conformance with the plans and drawings listed below in this Condition A.2, which for purposes of this Comprehensive Permit shall be considered the Approved Plans for the Project (“Approved Plans”).
 Minor changes to the Approved Plans (e.g., changes that do not materially affect the location of, or increase the height or massing of the structures, or increase the number of units contained in the residential buildings) shall be submitted to the Director of Planning and Community Development who shall have the authority to approve such changes as immaterial changes.
 If the Director of Planning and Community Development determines that the proposed changes do not conform to the requirements of this Comprehensive Permit, they shall so notify the Applicant and the Applicant shall either bring the plans into conformance with this Decision or seek modification in accordance with 760 CMR 56.05(11).
 The Approved Plans consist of the following plan set from Patriot Engineering, Inc., Harrison Mulhern Architects, and others: